Tokutomi Soho | Painting

-The several hundred portraits of Daruma, which Hakuin painted over a long period of time, have become iconic and are today probably the best known representation of the Zen patriarch.
-As a result of that we tend and like to see Daruma whenever we look at any Zen style portrait brushed in bold strokes of ink.
-This is the case even if it is not Daruma.
+Hakuin was obsessed with Daruma.
+He painted his portrait again and again over a for many years.
+These portraits have become iconic.
+Today they are the best-known representations of the Zen patriarch.
+As a result, we see Daruma whenever we look at portrait brushed in bold black ink.
+Even if it is not Daruma.

-Tokutomi Soho painted portraits too (hot hundreds, though) but none of them represents Daruma.
+Tokutomi Soho painted portraits too.
+But none of them represents Daruma.
 They were all without exception self-portraits.
-Why?
 Did he suffer from egomania?
-Has his hyper active life as a journalist and historian led him to a deeper and exclusive interest in himself?
+Has his hyperactive intellectual life led him to a deeper and exclusive interest in himself?

-Unlike Hakuin Tokutomi changed the sentence to accompany the portraits.
-In this case it is a phrase from a poem by Lu You (1125-1210), a Chinese poet active during the so called Southern Song Dynasty: "Thunder from a clear sky".
-Considering that Tokutomi was in his eighties when he brushed this, he seems to show a healthy amount of self-confidence.
+Tokutomi added a phrase from a poem by Lu You (1125-1210): "Thunder descends from a clear sky". - Considering that Tokutomi was in his eighties when he brushed this self-portrait, he obviously was equipped with a healthy amount of self-confidence.